anandu022/Crime-Mapping-Software/README.md

 2. For each table listed, click on the table name.
 3. Click the options menu (three dots) and select **"Import Data from CSV"**.
 4. Choose the corresponding `.csv` file from the `backup/data/` directory.
-5. Repeat this process for every table.
+5. Provide necessary details for admin user.

 ### Step 4: Update Environment Variables